Coral is hard, with lots of tiny holes.

 A large formation of coral is called a coral reef.

 Coral reefs are the largest structures created by any group of animals in the world.
 They have existed on earth for over 200 million years.
+Put together, all existing coral reefs cover less than 1% of the ocean floor.

 The polyp is related to the anemone, and consists of a stomach with a mouth at one end.